shailendrabhandari/IntLevPy/docs/get_started.rst

 Getting Started
 ===============

-This guide will help you get started with installing and using IntLevy-Processes.
+This guide will help you get started with installing and using IntLevPy.

 Installation
 ------------